Tension Tour: Background

 On 30 September, during an appearance on Capital FM's Capital Breakfast, additional dates in London, Birmingham and Glasgow were announced, billed as the final shows to be held in the United Kingdom.
 On 3 October 2024, concerts in North America were announced, marking her first tour to visit the region since 2011's Aphrodite: Les Folies Tour.
 On 7 October, Minogue announced two concerts in France during an appearance on Quotidien, with more dates in Europe added the following day.
 An additional concert at Madison Square Garden was announced on 9 October, due to demand.
 Two days later, Minogue announced Rita Ora and Romy would serve as supporting acts on during the North American concerts.
 Venues for the Asian dates were announced on 22 October.
 Two days later, Minogue announced eight concerts in Latin America.
 On 23 December 2024, the 17 March 2025 concert in the Philippines was cancelled.
 On 5 February 2025, it was announced Mallrat would serve as a supporting act for the Australian concerts.
 On 23 April, it was announced Minogue's concert on 29 April at Ball Arena was cancelled, due to a scheduling conflict with the 2025 NBA playoffs; initial reports claimed the concert was postponed.
 On 1 May, AXS announced Jodie Harsh would serve as a supporting act for the United Kingdom concerts.
 The following month, Harsh announced she had signed on for select European concerts.

-As part of the tour, Minogue will perform at several European festivals.
-They include: the Jazzopen Festival in Stuttgart, Germany, the Tinderbox Festival in Odense, Denmark, Bilbao BBK Live and Icónica Santalucía in Bilbao and Seville, Spain, respectively, and the Release Athens Festival in Athens, Greece.
+As part of the tour, Minogue performed at several European festivals.
+They included: the Jazzopen Festival in Stuttgart, Germany, the Tinderbox Festival in Odense, Denmark, Bilbao BBK Live and Icónica Santalucía in Bilbao and Seville, Spain, respectively, and the Release Athens Festival in Athens, Greece.
 In June 2025, Tickantel revealed the 9 August concert in Montevideo, Uruguay, had been cancelled; the venue cited "logical reasons" for the cancellation.
 That same month, a concert in Mostazal, Chile, was announced for the same date as the cancelled Montevideo concert.
 On 13 June, Minogue announced the postponement of four concerts, citing laryngitis.
 Eleven days later, she announced only one of the shows had been rescheduled, with the three others cancelled due to being unable to reschedule.